inferless/llama2-13b-8bit-gptq/README.md

-# Vicuna13B GPTQ
+# LLama 2 13B HF - GPTQ 8Bit
-Vicuna GPTQ is a text generation model.
+LLama 2 13B is a text generation model.
 You can use this template to import the model in Inferless.

 ---
 ## Prerequisites